walmartlabs/thorax/README.md

 ### template *view.template*

-Assign a template to a view.
-This may be a string or a function which recieves a single `context` argument and returns a string.
+NARRATIVE: Assign a template to a view.
+Usually, you won't do this manually.
 If the view has a `name` and a template of the same `name` is available the `template` will be auto-assigned.
+For instance:

+    Thorax.View.extend({
+      name: "fooView"
+    })

+will automatically use fooView.handlebars as its template.

+API: If you do need to set it manually, you can assign the template property a string, or assign it a function which recieves a reference to a property of the model in the current `context`.

     new Thorax.View({
       template: Handlebars.compile("{{key}}")
     });

 ### context *view.context()*

-Used by `render` to determine what attributes are available in the view's `template`.
-The default context function returns `this` + `this.model.attributes` if a `model` is present on the view.
-The `context` method may be overriden to provide a custom context:
+NARRATIVE: `view.context` can be used to manually set the context for the current view.
+Usually, you won't do this manually - `view.context()` is used by `render` to determine what attributes are available in the view's `template`. `render` is in turn usually called by `Application.setView()`, which is in turn called in the `router` when the user hits a new route.[Handlebars requires a 'context object'](http://handlebarsjs.com/execution.html), a JavaScript object passed into a handlebars function.
+Handlebars then gives you access to the properties on this object in your template.
+By default, the context function returns `this` + `this.model.attributes` if a `model` is present on the view, for instance:

+    var fooView1 = new Thorax.View({
+      model: fooModel1
+    })

+ In other words, Thorax usually handles context for you.
+It gives you access to the properties of the view's model (or when you use the `{{#collection}} block helper, the properties of all the models in a view's collection) just by assigning a model (or collection) to the view.
+Nice.

+API: The `context` method may be overriden to provide a custom context:

     new Thorax.View({
       template: Handlebars.compile('{{key}}'),